McGill-DMaS/Kam1n0-Community/README.md

 Kam1n0 tries to solve the efficient subgraph search problem (i.e. graph isomorphism problem) for assembly functions.
 Given a target function (the middle one in the figure below) it can identity the cloned subgraphs among other functions in the repository (the ones on the left and the right as shown below).
 Kam1n0 supports rich comment format and has an IDA Pro plug-in to use its indexing and searching capabilities via IDA Pro.

-Kam1n0 was developed in the [Data Mining and Security Lab](http://dmas.lab.mcgill.ca/) at McGill University in Canada.
+Kam1n0 was developed by Steven H. H. Ding under the supervision of Benjamin C. M. Fung in the [Data Mining and Security Lab](http://dmas.lab.mcgill.ca/) at McGill University in Canada.

 ![image](https://cloud.githubusercontent.com/assets/8474647/9867360/a130631c-5b3a-11e5-8b76-83afec582886.png)